eBay/nice-modal-react/README.md

 ```

 ### Declare your modal instead of `register`
-The nice modal component you created can be also used as a normal component by JSX, then you don't need to register it.
+The modal component you created can also be used as a normal component via JSX, so you don't need to register it.
 For example:

 ```jsx
 import NiceModal, { useModal } from '@ebay/nice-modal-react';